jondlm/website/content/linux-cheat-sheet.md

   see all HTTP POSTs coming into your box including their payloads
 - `sudo tcpdump -A -s 10240 'tcp port 80 and (((ip[2:2] - ((ip[0]&0xf)<<2)) - ((tcp[12]&0xf0)>>2)) != 0)' | egrep --line-buffered "^........(GET |HTTP\/|POST |HEAD )|^[A-Za-z0-9-]+: " | sed -r 's/^........(GET |HTTP\/|POST |HEAD )/\n\1/g'`
   see all HTTP headers on port 80.
 Credit to an [SO post](http://serverfault.com/a/633452).
+- `tcpdump -lvi any "udp port 53"` view dns traffic

+- `ngrep` is a really nice alternative to `tcpdump` especially for tcp traffic like HTTP
+- `ngrep -W byline HTTP` watch tcp traffic for unencrypted HTTP packets and print them out in a readable fashion

 - `dig jondelamotte.com` get dns info for a domain, better than the deprecated `nslookup`
 - `dig jondelamotte.com ANY` get all dns records for a domain